Kemah Bob: Career

 Bob started her comedy career in Los Angeles.
 She told Dave's Just Jokes in 2022 that she got into comedy after a theatre professor pulled her aside after a class and pointed out how talkative she was in class, but that he enjoyed some of her comments, and suggested that she audition for an improv team.
 She has cited The Inbetweeners and Skins as her inspiration to move to the UK.

 Bob hosts a comedy night and podcast called FOC It Up, featuring comedians of colour who are not cisgender men.
 In 2019 she was a finalist in the Funny Women awards.
 She maintains a drag king persona, Lil' Test Ease, who is a conservative men's rights activist.

 In 2021, she presented It's a Sin: After Hours.
 Later that year, she worked on the Comedy Central panel show Yesterday, Today and The Day Before, but quit after the first episode "in solidarity" with fellow comedian Sophie Duker over cuts to Duker's monologue about the conflict between Israel and Palestine.
 She co-hosted The Island with Tom Allen and Jason Forbes the following year.
 She also appeared on two weeks of Richard Osman's House of Games, both times attracting attention for her voice; she has also appeared on Don't Hate the Playaz, BBC Radio 4's Elephant in the Room, Guessable, CelebAbility, Apocalypse Wow, Sorry, I Didn't Know, and Question Team, the latter with a cameo from Lil' Test Ease, as whom she appeared on Celebrity Karaoke Club: Drag Edition.

+In 2026, Bob announced she would be hosting FOC IT UP!
+Fest, an event celebrating women, queer, trans, and nonbinary comedians, in April at the Soho Theatre.